huaminghuangtw/Deep-Work-Machine/README.md

 ## Support

-You can view this project at [huami.ng/deep-work-machine](https://huami.ng/deep-work-machine).
+You can view this project at [huami.ng/deep-work-machine](https://huami.ng/deep-work-machine) and all shortcuts related to this project on [Shortcutomation](https://shortcutomation.com/gallery/deep-work-machine).
 If you find this project valuable, please consider supporting my work by [buying me a coffee](https://buymeacoffee.com/huaming.huang).